dapplets/dapplet-docs/docs/ex08-site-adapter.md

 ```

 Add a new context **`DAPPLET_SEARCH_RESULT`**, which is similar to `SEARCH_RESULT`
 but adds a button to our search widget.
-This is to prevent overwriting of similar search results from different sources.
+This is done to prevent overwriting of similar search results from different sources.

 ```ts
 public config = {